facebook/react/docs/docs/reference-test-renderer.md

 TestRenderer.create(element, options);
 ```

-Create a TestRenderer instance with a passed element, which has the following methods and properties.
+Create a `TestRenderer` instance with the passed React element.
+It doesn't use the real DOM, but it still fully renders the component tree into memory so you can make assertions about it.
+The returned instance has the following methods and properties.

 ### `testRenderer.toJSON()`